 My research is at the interface between electrical engineering and computer science and interdisciplinary with projects mechanical engineering (e.g. BMVI - APEROL) or medicine (e.g. BMBF - IMEDALytics).

-My research group works on distributed systems, hardware-software-co-design, data analysis, signal processing & machine learning and security in communication systems and has a special focus on the application of these technologies in different disciplines (medicine, logistics, mobility, middle class).
+My research group works on distributed systems, application specific hardware, hardware-software-co-design, data analysis, signal processing & machine learning and security in communication systems and has a special focus on the application of these technologies in different disciplines (medicine, logistics, mobility, middle class).

 The Internet of Things as the basis for industry 4.0 is ubiquitous and poses new challenges to science and society.
 The fields of mechanical engineering, electrical engineering and computer science will therefore increasingly converge in the future.
 Therefore, the term cyber-physical systems is often used to make it clear that technology will merge with our environment in the future.
 This networking and digitalization can open up major opportunities for meeting global challenges, in addition to risks such as threats to information security, which are also a central topic of my research group.